-We are clearly in the throes of the holiday-shopping season.
-Take a look around.
-The shopping malls are packed with herds of consumers.
+It’s easy to see when we’ve arrived at the “holiday-shopping season.”
+Take a look around: The shopping malls are packed with herds of consumers.
 The storefronts are decorated in green and red.
 The jingly commercials are running nonstop.

-The holiday season has much to recommend it, though.
-Each year around this time we all feel that warm-‘n’-fuzzy Christmastime nostalgia associated with the onset of winter.
-We break out the scarfs and the gloves and the winter coats.
-We go ice skating and sledding and eat hearty meals with our extended families.
-We take time off work and spend time with our loved ones and give thanks for the gift of life.
+The holiday season has much to recommend it, though: each year around this time we all feel that warm-‘n’-fuzzy Christmastime nostalgia associated with the onset of winter.
+We break out the scarves, the gloves, the winter coats.
+We go ice skating, we go sledding, we eat hearty meals with our extended families.
+We take days off work, spend time with our loved ones, give thanks for the gift of life.

-The problem is that we’ve been conditioned to associate this joyous time of year—the mittens and decorations and the family activities—with purchasing material items.
-We’ve trained ourselves to believe that buying stuff is part of Christmas.
+The problem is we’ve been conditioned to associate this joyous time of year—the mittens, the decorations, the family activities—with purchasing material items.
+We’ve trained ourselves to believe buying stuff is part of Christmas.

-We all know, however, that the holidays needn’t require gifts to be meaningful.
-Rather, this time of year is meaningful because of its true meaning—not the wrapped boxes we place under the tree.
+We all know, however, the holidays needn’t require gifts to be special; rather, this time of year is special because of its true meaning—not the wrapped boxes we place under the tree.

-There’s nothing inherently wrong with gifts.
-But it’s irresponsible for us to believe that purchasing presents is a required part of the holidays.
-Instead, we can celebrate the infinite gifts we have all around us.
-Even without presents—a sans-gifts holiday—we have everything we need to be jolly and merry and joyous on Christmas already.
+There’s nothing inherently wrong with gifts, but it’s irresponsible for us to believe that purchasing presents is a holiday requirement.
+Let’s instead celebrate the infinite gifts all around us.
+Even without presents, we have everything we need to be jolly, merry, and joyous on Christmas.

 Read this essay and 150 others in our new book, Essential.